 While not a direct treatment, making a home dementia-friendly is essential.
 Doing this involves making the living space safe and organized.
 Furniture, loose rugs, and other obstructions should be moved to prevent accidents.
 Frequently used items should be labeled and easy to access.

 Some therapeutic activities that do not involve medication are exercise and playing games and puzzles.
 These can help improve the patient's mood and keep the brain active.
 Social interaction during these activities is encouraged as well.

 The pathophysiology of dementia is about as diverse as the several different diseases that can cause it.
-It is a complex umbrella symptom that is difficult to manage for all parties involved.
-By joining us at BetterHelp, caregivers can have access to the support that they need.
+It's a complex umbrella system difficult to manage for all parties involved, and a diagnosis of dementia can be a devastating blow for any family.
+Through BetterHelp, caregivers can have access to the support that they need.
 A reliable network is crucial for addressing the concerns of friends and family members as well as for providing the best care for the patient.

 Even though there is no cure for dementia, you can ensure your loved ones live the happiest and most comfortable life possible, and that begins with making sure you have all the support you need- take the first step today.